sharvil/api-docs/README.md

 This Atom package uses content and search data provided by [DevDocs](http://devdocs.io).
 Check out the website to see which APIs and languages are supported.
+You might need to enable specific languages in the settings page of this package.